freenas/freenas-docs/userguide/storage.rst

 ----------------

-The :menuselection:`Pool --> Import Disk` screen, shown in :numref:`Figure %s <zfs_import_disk_fig>`, is used to import a **single** disk that is formatted with the UFS, NTFS, MSDOS, or EXT2 filesystem.
+The :menuselection:`Pool --> Import Disk` screen, shown in :numref:`Figure %s <zfs_import_disk_fig>`, is used to import a **single** disk that is formatted with a UFS, NTFS, MSDOS, or EXT2 filesystem.
 The import is meant to be a temporary measure to copy the data from a disk to an existing ZFS dataset.
 Only one disk can be imported at a time.

 .. note:: Imports of EXT3 or EXT4 filesystems are possible in some cases, although neither is fully supported.
 EXT3 journaling is not